astropy/astropy/docs/install.rst

 - `certifi <https://pypi.org/project/certifi/>`_: Useful when downloading
-  files from HTTPS or FTP+TLS sites in case Python is not able to locate up-to-date root CA certificates on your system; this package is usually already included in many Python installations (e.g. as a dependency of the ``requests`` package).
+  files from HTTPS or FTP+TLS sites in case Python is not able to locate up-to-date root CA certificates on your system; this package is usually already included in many Python installations (e.g., as a dependency of the ``requests`` package).

 However, note that these packages require installation only if those particular